MithrilJS/mithril.js/docs/mount.md

 ### How it works

-Similar to [`m.render()`](render.md), the `m.mount()` method takes a component and mounts a corresponding DOM tree into `element`.
+Similar to [`m.render()`](render.md), the `m.mount()` method takes a component or a vnode and mounts a corresponding DOM tree into `element`.
 If `element` already has a DOM tree mounted via a previous `m.mount()` call, the component is diffed against the previous vnode tree and the existing DOM tree is modified only where needed to reflect the changes.
 Unchanged DOM nodes are not touched at all.

+#### Unmounting

+`m.mount(root, null)`

+Passing `null` as second argument unmounts the tree and cleans up Mithril internal state.
+This can be useful to prevent memory leaks when removing the `root` node manually from the DOM.

+---

+### Performance considerations

 It may seem wasteful to generate a vnode tree on every redraw, but as it turns out, creating and comparing Javascript data structures is surprisingly cheap compared to reading and modifying the DOM.